 There are many animals and birds that eat ticks.
-Animals such as frogs, lizards, opossums, etc., can eat ticks.
-Tick-eaters include birds such as Guinea fowls, chickens, and woodpeckers prey on ticks too.
+Animals such as frogs, lizards, opossums, etc., are most common tick eaters.
+Birds such as Guinea fowls, chickens, and woodpeckers prey on ticks too.
 This blog will discuss about various birds and animals that eats ticks and how they are effective in keeping the tick population in check.

 Do Animals Eat Ticks?